BASEBALL

 Jim Prentice Electric Motor Action Baseball Model 514

 The 42-B pitcher kicks for one last delivery, here on the store-model box for Jim Prentice Electric Motor Action Baseball Model 514, probably late 1950s, possibly circa 1960.
 The box aprons also call this "Dual Control Model."
+The 514 is the only other version of Electric Baseball we've seen, besides the 1940s Dual Control models and the 1949 Super Deluxe, bearing a non-Prentice patent.

 Jim Prentice Electric Motor Action Baseball Model 514